Everyone has different needs, and different reasons for going down the EV path.

 BMW, Jaguar, Volvo and Mercedes also offer larger SUV body styles but, as you might expect for those brands, they are mostly at the upper end of the price range, at over $90k.

-Vehicle size is another obvious consideration – a single daily commuter living in the inner-city has different needs to a family with three children loading up for sport every weekend!
+Vehicle size is another obvious consideration – a single daily commuter living in the inner-city has different needs to a family with three children loading up for sport trips every weekend!
 Again, there are now a variety of larger EVs on the market, but larger vehicles (usually with bigger batteries) are often up at the higher end of the price spectrum.

 Driver Interface – Dashboard and Tech Stuff